SherlockPsy/Life/MASTER_CONSTITUTION.md

    - deadlines, lateness, travel, time zones.
 4) Time must never be used as a mechanical trigger that decides what happens.

+### II.2.1 Authority Over Explicit Time Anchors

+1) Explicit re-anchoring of the current time (e.g., stating the exact date or clock time) is an authorial act, not an inferred one.

+2) Only GEORGE may author explicit time-anchor statements that advance or re-anchor the perceived present, such as:
+   - “I look at the clock.
+It is 07:30.”
+   - “I check the date.
+It’s Monday the 15th of November.”

+3) No other agent, including REBECCA or the World, may:
+   - assert a new current date or clock time,
+   - jump the timeline forward,
+   - compress elapsed time into a new anchor, unless it is written as GEORGE’s authored perception or action.

+4) Other agents may refer to time only relationally or contingently (e.g., “earlier,” “later,” “tonight,” “last week”) unless an explicit anchor has already been written by GEORGE.

+5) Any attempt by a non-GEORGE agent to assert an explicit current time or date as authoritative reality is invalid and must not be written.

 ### II.3 Plans and Appointments Are Real When Written

 1) A scheduled meeting at a specific time is a real part of the world if it is written as a plan/commitment.